Douglas MacArthur: Removal from command

-Truman summoned Secretary of Defense George Marshall, Chairman of the Joint Chiefs Omar Bradley, Secretary of State Dean Acheson and Averell Harriman to discuss what to do about MacArthur.
+Truman summoned Marshall, Bradley, Acheson and Averell Harriman to discuss what to do about MacArthur.
 They concurred MacArthur should be relieved of his command but made no recommendation to do so.
-Although they felt that it was correct "from a purely military point of view", they were aware that there were important political considerations as well.
-Truman and Acheson agreed that MacArthur was insubordinate, but the Joint Chiefs avoided any suggestion of this.
-Insubordination was a military offense, and MacArthur could have requested a public court martial similar to that of Billy Mitchell.
-The outcome of such a trial was uncertain, and it might well have found him not guilty and ordered his reinstatement.
+Although the Joint Chiefs felt that it was correct "from a purely military point of view", they were aware that there were important political considerations.
+Although Truman and Acheson thought that MacArthur was insubordinate, the Joint Chiefs avoided any suggestion of this.
+Insubordination was a military offense, and MacArthur could have requested a public court martial, which might well have found him not guilty and ordered his reinstatement.
 The Joint Chiefs agreed that there was "little evidence that General MacArthur had ever failed to carry out a direct order of the Joint Chiefs or acted in opposition to an order".
-"In point of fact", Bradley insisted, "MacArthur had stretched but not legally violated any JCS directives.
+Bradley insisted, "MacArthur had stretched but not legally violated any JCS directives.
 He had violated the President's 6 December directive [not to make public statements on policy matters], relayed to him by the JCS, but this did not constitute violation of a JCS order."
 Truman ordered MacArthur's relief by Ridgway, and the order went out on 10 April with Bradley's signature.

-In a 3 December 1973 article in Time magazine, Truman was quoted as saying in the early 1960s:

-I fired him because he wouldn't respect the authority of the President.
-I didn't fire him because he was a dumb son of a bitch, although he was, but that's not against the law for generals.
-If it was, half to three-quarters of them would be in jail.

-The relief of the famous general by the unpopular politician created a storm of public controversy.
-Polls showed that the majority of the public disapproved of the decision to relieve MacArthur.
-By February 1952, almost nine months later, Truman's approval rating had fallen to 22 percent.
-As of 2023, that remains the lowest Gallup Poll approval rating recorded by any serving president.
-As the increasingly unpopular war in Korea dragged on, Truman's administration was beset with a series of corruption scandals, and he eventually decided not to run for re-election.
+The relief of the famous general by the unpopular politician created public controversy.
+Polls showed that the majority of the public disapproved of the decision.
 Beginning on 3 May 1951, a Joint Senate Committee investigated MacArthur's removal.
 Its bipartisan conclusion was that "the removal of General MacArthur was within the constitutional powers of the President but the circumstances were a shock to national pride."